w3c/webappsec-permissions-policy/policies/loading-image-default-eager.md

 What does that mean?
 ------------
 With the `loading-image-default-eager` policy, developers could prioritize the loading of `<img>`'s on a web page.
-This however could become a cumbersome process and not quite scalable for larger web sites specially given that applying the attribute is origin-agnostic.
+Developers may use the `loading` attribute to specify the loading behavior of an image, this however could become a cumbersome process and not quite scalable for larger web sites specially given that applying the attribute is origin-agnostic.
 The proposed policy aims to resolve this issue by changing a browser's default decision for `loading` behavior.